 When I arrive in a new town for a conference that I will be spending more that one night at, immediately after checking into the hotel I head to the grocery store for:

 Plane travel, being in a new place, eating out three times a day—this is all hard on your body!
 Not to mention your wallet and brain.
-Sometimes siting quietly and eating a simple meal beats another hour of socializing over beers & burgers.
+Sometimes sitting quietly and eating a simple meal beats another hour of socializing over beers & burgers.
 That's where the fruit, bread, and cheese come in: when you need food and a quiet break, you have a meal ready in your hotel room.

 - Don't be 100% reliant on conference catering